Automating your work using customer intents

 Some customer intents are suitable for automatic replies such as "shipping/status".
 For that, you can set up a rule that would apply a specify macro when an intent is found on a new customer message.

-As we have mentioned previously, currently, intents can only be accessed in rules using the "new message in ticket" condition and not through "ticket created" (we are working on implementing this soon).
 Since we generally don't want to auto-reply multiple times in a given ticket, we recommend to add a "auto-reply" tag when auto-replying to tickets using intents and use an additional filter to avoid avoid auto-replying twice.

 List of customer intents